Cover for Osler Javan Jenkins's Obituary

 In his free time, Osler found joy in life’s simple pleasures.
 He loved racing, especially local dirt track racing, where he could often be found enjoying the excitement and camaraderie.
 He also enjoyed golfing whenever he had the chance, and he treasured the time spent working with his hands, especially welding for friends and neighbors.

-Left to cherish his memory is his daughter of the home, Debra “Cindy” Jenkins Welborn; his grandchildren, Jason Welborn, Marcie and John Johnson, Logan and Cerria Nixon, and Maggie Welborn and her fiancé, Austin Prevette.
+Left to cherish his memory is his daughter of the home, Debra “Cindy” Jenkins Welborn; his grandchildren, Jason Welborn, Marcie and John Johnson, Logan and Cierra Nixon, and Maggie Welborn and her fiancé, Austin Prevette.
 He was blessed with nine great-grandchildren, Kinley Welborn and fiancé Chance Elmore, Shelby Grace Johnson, Ford Johnson, Gracie Mae Prevette, Grayson Prevette, Cash Johnson, Graham Prevette, Griley Prevette, and Harlow Nixon, each of whom brought him immense pride and joy.

 He is also survived by his sister-in-law, Barbara and Mike Love; three special nephews, Roger Jenkins, Joey Jenkins, and Michael Jenkins; along with many loving great-nieces and nephews who will forever hold his memory close to their hearts.